RudyRed/address-book/README.md

   - Then put it all together on the actual page file
   - Then Cleaned up the CSS styling to put it all together
 - Next focused on the deployment of the application on Heroku creating a quick simple express server to serve the necessary files
+- Finally ended up using the Context API in order to ensure that the details page displayed the information for the proper person

 ### What features you implemented